 Note: For more information about Scheduled Task Items, read the Configure a Scheduled Task Item TechNet article.

 - Enter a name and a description for the Scheduled Task.

-- Type "system" into the Object name text box.
+- Type "system" in the Object name text box.

 Note: Make sure that the system object name resolves to NT Authority\System.

-- Under Security options, click on Run whether a user is logged on or not and add a checkmark next to Run with highest privileges.
+- Under Security options, click Run whether a user is logged on or not and add a check next to Run with highest privileges.

 - Click on New.